jnsbyr/esp8266-intexsbh20/README.md

 | pool/command/water/tempSet | int     | °C   |
 | wifi/command/update        | on      |      | start OTA update

-The *pool* topics are equivalent to the buttons on the control panel of the SB-H20.
+The *pool* topics are equivalent to the buttons on the control panel of the PureSpa.
 Refer to the user manual for more details.

 Wait for the next update of the equivalent published topic after each command and use a timeout to detect command failure.
-The SB-H20 control panel can only handle one command at a time.
+The PureSpa control panel can only handle one command at a time.
 The duration for changing the water temperature depends on the temperature delta.

 If *wifi/state* is *error* you are only allowed to send the command *pool/command/power=off*.
-The SB-H20 will continue to beep for a while.
-To clear the error it is necessary to power down the SB-H20.
+The PureSpa will continue to beep for a while.
+To clear the error it is necessary to power down the PureSpa.

 ### WiFi Controller Thermometer